Throat Comfort® Tea

 SOOTHES THE THROAT*

-Yogi Honey Lemon Throat Comfort® tea is purposefully blended with Wild Cherry Bark, an ingredient traditionally used by native North Americans for its soothing properties, and Echinacea, which helps to supply antioxidants.
-With notes of naturally-sweet Honeybush and refreshing Peppermint, Yogi Honey Lemon Throat Comfort® tea is a tasty tea to comfort and soothe your throat.*
+Yogi Honey Lemon Throat Comfort® tea is purposefully blended with Echinacea Purpurea and Wild Cherry Bark; an ingredient traditionally used by native North Americans for its soothing properties.
+Naturally-sweet Honeybush combines with refreshing Peppermint and notes of Organic Honey and Lemon flavors.
+Sip Yogi Honey Lemon Throat Comfort® tea for a tasty treat that helps to comfort and soothe your throat.*

 Yogi Honey Lemon Throat Comfort® Tea Ingredients

 Honeybush is indigenous to the cape area of South Africa, where it has been used for centuries to make a beverage and a medicinal tea.
 Similar to the famous rooibos, also native to South Africa, honeybush brews into a delicious tea with a pleasant, mildly sweet taste and aroma, somewhat like honey.
 Honeybush tea is caffeine free and supplies antioxidants.

 Peppermint is a perennial plant that produces light purple flowers and green leaves with serrated edges.
 Commonly used as a flavoring in products such as candy, chewing gum, toothpaste, and ice cream, peppermint also has been used traditionally to cool the body by promoting sweating, which can help support the respiratory system.
 Peppermint has also been widely used to support digestion and to soothe an occasional minor upset stomach.